fikebr/img_catalog_tui/docs/PRD.md

 - Tag original files in each image set
 - Extract EXIF metadata from original images
 - Generate/update TOML configuration files

+#### Folder Indexing
+- Scan the specified folder and build an index of imagesets
+- Generate index.json with metadata about each imageset
+- Create an interactive index.html gallery with the following features:
+  - Header with folder name and timestamp
+  - Individual cards for each imageset
+  - Display of original image in each card
+  - Clickable images that open in new tabs
+  - "Copy imageset" button to copy imageset name to clipboard
+  - "Copy folder" button to copy full path to clipboard
+  - "Open" button to view imageset report in new tab
+  - JavaScript to hide cards for missing images

 #### Metadata Handling
 - Support for different image sources: